 Upgrade Excel to VB.Net and Microsoft Access

 The learning curve for the popular Microsoft Excel Spreadsheet is short and it's easy to use.
 It is straightforward to store data, perform numerical calculations, format cells, and create charts and graphs.
 Excel is ideal for a one-time analysis.
-It can analyse trends in data for informed decision making.
-It can create "What-if" scenarios.
+Excel can analyse trends in data for informed decision making.
+Excel can create "What-if" scenarios.

 In contrast, Visual Basic with a Microsoft Access database is designed for easy storing, reference and maintenance of high volume data.

 As the requirements and volumes increase, Excel spreadsheets become difficult to modify and manage – and are particularly error prone.
 When this happens, it comes time to think of a VB.Net and Access upgrade.

 The Problems inherent with Excel

 The problems emerge when Excel is taken to the extreme – when trying to turn Excel spreadsheets into an administration database.

 Spreadsheets are ideal for creating one time analyses, but they can become a nightmare to maintain as data and complexity increase over time.

 - Most organisations have many copies of spreadsheets with minor differences that can become unmaintainable